VectorInstitute/finetuning-and-alignment/reference_implementations/distributed_demos/README.md

 - [Getting Started with Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)

 ## Getting Started
 The main file to run is `dist_demo.py`.
 The first few lines of the `main` function has parameters that you can change (lines 214-220).
+You can change **between FSDP and DDP** on line 220.
 Please refrain from changing the model or dataset as the data preprocessing assumes we are using the preset model and dataset.
 To launch the file, run
 ```bash
 torchrun --nproc-per-node=NUM_GPUS dist_demo.py
 ```